If you read my post from last week highlighting some of the things that make marriage so hard, you may be feeling slightly depressed.

 What you’ve now done is fortified your relationship and as a couple, stand on higher ground than where you started.

-There will no doubt be more challenges you’ll encounter as a couple, but each time, you have the opportunity to overcome it together.
+There will undoubtedly be more challenges you’ll encounter as a couple, but each time, you have the opportunity to overcome it together.
 You’re no longer working against each other.

 This could include job loss, child issues, death, health issues, etc.

 And as you do, you’re creating a deeper more meaningful bond that no rom-com can even come close to mimicking.

 You’ll experience changes in yourself that you didn’t realize you needed.
 You’ll become less selfish, more compassionate because marriage has the power to mature and transform you.
 And likewise, also for your spouse.

 I know this is hard.
 I’ve talked to many of you and even despite your best, it’s not enough.
 It does take two willing people to make a marriage work.

 Two people who are able to look past themselves while also looking directly at themselves.
 But marriage is so worth it.

 It really does have the capability to transform each person-individually and together.

 There’s a generation watching us.
 Let’s show them that marriage is worth the fight.